 If you’re running late, just come in as quietly as possible so as not to interrupt the class.
 Please don’t make a fuss, the teacher will then include your child with ease so you and your child don’t feel awkward for being late.
 It’s ok to be late, life isn’t perfect.

 No, you don’t.
-If you book in for example in Term 2, but you can only attend 8 classes out of those 10, then you can put in those dates that you’ll be attending and you’ll only pay for those classes.
-Please note though, that casual rates are a little more expensive.
-So, it may be cheaper for you to do all those classes, than do the 8 at the casual rate.
+If you want to book in for the term, but you can only attend 8 classes out of those 10, then you can email Daniela with the dates that you’ll be attending and you’ll only pay for those classes at the casual price, however, those classes will be at the casual rate, which are a little more expensive.
+At times it may be cheaper for you to do all those classes, rather than do the 8 at the casual rate.

 The casual rate is $5 more per class.